 Maryland man admits to cocaine charge

-MARTINSBURG, WEST VIRGINIA – Robert Lee Wyatt, of Elkridge, Maryland has admitted to a drug distribution charge, United States Attorney Bill Powell announced.
+MARTINSBURG, WEST VIRGINIA – Otis Tillman, of Hagerstown, Maryland, has admitted to a cocaine charge, United States Attorney William Ihlenfeld announced.

-Wyatt faces up to 20 years incarceration and a fine of up to $1,000,000.
+Tillman faces up to 20 years of incarceration and a fine of up to $1,000,000.
 Under the Federal Sentencing Guidelines, the actual sentence imposed will be based upon the seriousness of the offenses and the prior criminal history, if any, of the defendant.

 U.S. Magistrate Judge Robert W. Trumble presided.